KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IDF-LOCALTRANSPORT by djey47](https://github.com/djey47/MMM-IDF-LOCALTRANSPORT)

+1. Repository name and main js file name is not the same.
-1. Recommendation: Found `uses: actions/checkout@v3` in file `mm2-idf.js.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v3` in file `mm2-idf.js.yml`: Replace it with v4.
-2. Recommendation: Found `uses: actions/setup-node@v3` in file `mm2-idf.js.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/setup-node@v3` in file `mm2-idf.js.yml`: Replace it with v4.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `axios` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
-5. Recommendation: Found `XMLHttpRequest` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
-9. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
+10. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
-10. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
-11. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
+12. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
-12. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
+13. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
-13. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)